visala123/Azure-DB-psql-server/README.md

   "subscriptionId": "zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz"
 }
 ```
+2. PSQL_ADMIN_PASSWORD   value-you can give your password (psqlpassword)
 These are required for the GitHub Actions workflow to authenticate with Azure.
 How you get these : in shell run the command :